15. [TD]: Creating a client for the web service

 private List<String> getMessagesForException(Exception exception) {

-// retrieve the list of error messages for the exception
+// retrieve the list of exception error messages

 Throwable cause = exception;